 This multidisciplinary clinical program begins in May of third year and continues throughout fourth year in order to provide continuing care for all assigned patients and to amplify the student experience in provision of optimal comprehensive care.
 Students participate in the assessment, diagnosis, treatment planning and provision or management of the treatment needs for all patients for whom they are designated primary providers.
 The process begins in the diagnostic clinics and continues in the comprehensive care clinic for the same student and patient wherever possible.
 The emphasis is on providing optimal patient care which addresses the oral health needs of the patient and takes into consideration the patient's wishes.
 Emphasis is placed on provision of optimal disease control and prevention for all patients prior to more extensive rehabilitation.
-Major program goals are a) the completion of treatment for all assigned patients and b) adequate preparation of students for general practice.
+Major program goals are the completion of treatment for all assigned patients and adequate preparation of students for general practice.

-Students are assigned to Clinical Comprehensive Care Groups each with designated Coordinators, specialist consultants and clinical instructors.
+Students are assigned to Clinical Comprehensive Care Teams each with designated Coordinators, specialist consultants and clinical instructors.
 Central to the program objectives is the development of a rational treatment plan for an informed patient.
-Treatment planning is carried out by group Coordinators and the process ensures careful patient assessment and appropriate specialist consultations.
+Treatment planning is carried out by Team Coordinators and the process ensures careful patient assessment and appropriate specialist consultations.
 The program emphasizes the educational development of treatment planning, critical thinking and decision-making skills.
 Patient-Based-Learning (PBL) didactic seminars are conducted in small student groups throughout the program, towards the same educational objectives and sharing the resource of CCP patients.

-The Comprehensive Care Program culminates in case-based comprehensive didactic examinations for adult patients as well as a final oral examination.
-Conducted by teams of academic staff, the oral examination evaluates the student's knowledge, clinical judgment, reasoning processes and ability to plan appropriate comprehensive patient dental care.
+The Comprehensive Care Program culminates in case-based comprehensive didactic examinations for adult patients as well as a final oral review of the student's portfolio.
+This reflective review covers the comprehensive care of the student's assigned patients during CCP3 and CCP4.
+Conducted by teams of academic staff, the oral examination is the final assessment of the student's overall achievement of obtaining the competency of a beginning dental practitioner.